jt-tirado/Inbetween/README.md

 # Inbetween
 Maya 2022 Plug-in

-Inbetween command is similar to a tool called Tween Machine but 10x faster.
-Basically, if you have an an animated object, create a key that favors the previous or the next keyframe values.
+Inbetween is a simple maya command similar to a tool called Tween Machine but 10x faster.
+Basically, if you have an animated object, create a key that favors the previous or the next keyframe values.

+Originally created with the intention of getting comfortable with the inner workings of the Maya API, and building fast and efficient animation tools in Maya.

 # Usage
 **Mel**